shradhasehgal/Bash-Scripting/README.md

 ### Run

-	1. Run  './setup.sh' to install all dependencies
+	1. Run  './setup.sh' to install all dependencies.
-	2. Run  './reminder.sh -h' to open the man page - displays how to use all features
+	2. Run  './reminder.sh -h' to open the man page - displays how to use all features.

 ### Features

 * **Create**
-	* Sets a reminder by using flags to get inputs of Time, Date and Reminder
+	* Sets a reminder by using flags to get inputs of Time, Date and Reminder.
-	* Assigns a unique ID to each Reminder
+	* Assigns a unique ID to each Reminder.

 * **List**
-	* Lists all reminders that are pending
+	* Lists all reminders that are pending.

 * **Delete**
 	* Deletes reminder from the list, as well as from the `at` scheduler so that we don't receive a notification.